mikalv/harbor/README.md

 Harbor is the Kubernetes, Openstack, Atomic Linux and FreeIPA stack from port.direct.

 Networking is provided by OVN from the [OpenvSwitch](https://github.com/openvswitch/ovs) project, improving both control and performance upon both the reference OpenStack and Kubernetes networking layers and allows seamless integration between the two platforms.
+ * kube-proxy is replaced by neturons lbaas v2 service
+ * each node runs an uplink pod and ingress controller, in the hosts network namespace to provide access to the cluster
+ * every pod can run either in the hosts network namespace or its own, so the cloud can bootsrap itself and allow other services to continue operation even if neutron/ovn goes down
+ * Cinder can be used for persistent storage for all components (databases etc), bar itself and keystone (requires manual config)

 This repo contains the Dockerfiles and build scripts for the Harbor platform containers and RPM-OSTREE repository (Used by Mandracchio), the [Mandracchio](https://github.com/portdirect/harbor/tree/latest/docker/mandracchio) contains the Build script for the linux host, [Marina](https://github.com/portdirect/harbor/tree/latest/docker/mandracchio) contains deployment script and helpers, while the [Intermodal](https://github.com/portdirect/intermodal) repo contains standardized container images for use within Harbor.